AdeshRathod/unitecloud/README.md

 - Android only for Nearby; NFC HCE timing can vary across OEMs.
 - No persistence layer (contacts held in-memory).
 Consider Hive/SQLite.
 - No encryption/handshake; suitable for non-sensitive data.

-## License

-MIT-style license or internal usage only (adjust as needed).